Chest / Lungs Conditions and Diagnoses

 Bronchiolitis

-What is bronchiolitis?
+What is Bronchiolitis?

 Bronchiolitis is a common illness of infants and young children.
-It occurs during winter and early spring, and affects the entire respiratory tract, including the bronchioles.
+It occurs during winter and early spring and affects the entire respiratory tract, including the bronchioles.
 The bronchioles are the smallest air passages of the lungs.

-Several different viruses that cause colds and flu-like illnesses can cause bronchiolitis.
-Respiratory Syncytial Virus (RSV) is the most frequent cause, followed by parainfluenza viruses.
+Examination.Several different viruses that cause colds and flu-like illnesses can cause bronchiolitis.
+Respiratory syncytial virus (RSV) is the most frequent cause, followed by parainfluenza viruses.

 Young children catch these viruses during close contact with older children, family members and others that are infected, but often have only mild illness.
 The virus is spread directly to mucous membranes when an infected person sneezes or coughs into another's face.
 It can be spread indirectly by hands that touch contaminated toys or tabletops and then touch the eyes or nose.
-Illness begins about 3 to 7 days later.
+Illness begins about three to seven days later.

 Isolation precautions